star-whale/starwhale/README.md

 ```

 ☕ **STEP3**: Upload the artifacts to the cloud instance
-> **pre-prepared resources**
+> **pre-prepared artifacts**
-> Before starting this tutorial, the following three resources should already exist on your machine：
+> Before starting this tutorial, the following three artifacts should already exist on your machine：
 >
 > - a starwhale model named mnist
 > - a starwhale dataset named mnist
 > - a starwhale runtime named pytorch-mnist
 >
-> The above three resources are what we built on our machine using starwhale.
+> The above three artifacts are what we built on our machine using starwhale.

 1. Use swcli to operate the remote server
     First, log in to the server: